MEF-BDA503/gpj18-r_boys/index.md

 ## Proposal of the project

 This data set consists of the total population in the provinces and territories throughout Turkey.
-As a group, we are interested in examining the all data to compare the domestic migration rate and birth rate around the country from 2014 to 2017.
+As a group, we are interested in examining the all data to compare the domestic migration rate  around the country from 2014 to 2017.
 Therefore, we would like to reach out regional migration impacts including Syrian Migration on Turkish city populations.

 The goal of this project is for us to demonstrate proficiency in the techniques we have covered in the class and appyl them to a noval dataset in a meaningful way.